 If it is determined that you are eligible for aid, you will receive a financial aid award letter by mail.
-Tentative award notifications for 2010-2011 will occur in May, 2010.

 BUDGET ADJUSTMENTS

 Students entering MSM after the 1998-99 academic year may not make adjustments beyond the basic budget.
 This effort is designed to prevent excessive borrowing and avoid potential defaults.